Michael Franti: Politics

 Franti is also an advocate for peace in the Middle East.
 His 2005 film I Know I'm Not Alone features footage of Iraq, the Palestinian territories, and Israel.
-Franti decided to embark on this three-week journey with friends to view the human cost of war in the Middle East first-hand.
-Franti states, "This film came out of my frustration with watching the nightly news and hearing generals, politicians, and pundits explaining the political and economic cost of the war in the Middle East, without ever mentioning the human cost.
+Franti decided to embark on a three-week journey with friends to view the human cost of war in the Middle East first-hand.
+Franti said, "This film came out of my frustration with watching the nightly news and hearing generals, politicians, and pundits explaining the political and economic cost of the war in the Middle East, without ever mentioning the human cost.
 I wanted to hear about the war by the people affected by it most: doctors, nurses, poets, artists, soldiers, and my personal favorite, musicians."

 The film aims to speak to multiple generations and to give a better understanding of the people who still live in war-torn countries.
 He did not embark on the trip for the film with any special government groups or organizations.
 "When I first had the idea for this journey, I had no idea how to get to Iraq and almost no idea how to make a film.
 After discovering that all you need to get into Iraq is a plane ticket, I prayed that movie making would be that simple..." he said.
 After his trip to the Middle East, Franti argued that it was poverty more than religion that created tensions in the Gaza region.
 "The poverty was so severe," said Franti.
 "This really helped me to understand the frustration the Palestinian youth have.
 Ultimately, my belief is that it is poverty more than religion that creates tensions and frustrations.
 If you are struggling to feed your family, living on less than US$2 (Dh7.34) a day, as most Gaza residents are, and can see that past the checkpoint in Israel people live like in Los Angeles, then that really is going to cause mounting tensions."